 Parental Leave Pay and Baby Bonus cannot be paid for the same child.
 If your child is born or adopted before 1 March 2014 and you meet the eligibility criteria for both payments, you can use the Paid Parental Leave Comparison Estimator to help you decide which payment is the better financial decision for your family.
 Most eligible families will be better off receiving Parental Leave Pay rather than Baby Bonus.
 Baby Bonus will no longer be available for children born or adopted on or after 1 March 2014.

 Full-time, part-time, casual, seasonal, contract, and self-employed workers may be eligible for Parental Leave Pay.
-You could also have multiple employers, work for a family business, or have recently changed jobs and still be eligible.
+You could also have multiple employers, work for a family business, have worked overseas, or have recently changed jobs and still be eligible.

-You may still be eligible for Parental Leave Pay in the case of a stillbirth or infant death.
+You may be eligible for Parental Leave Pay in the case of a stillbirth or infant death.
 For more information, see the Bereavement Payment section of this website or call us on 136 150.

 If you are not the primary carer